Mirandese language

 Central Mirandese reading of the poem "Lhiçon de Giografie", written originally in the Sendinese dialect ("Liçon de Giografie").

 A sticker located in New York City showing the Mirandese text Un mirandés stubo eiqui.
 An unofficial flag for the Mirandese people is displayed behind the text.

 Mirandese (mirandés /mwl/) (Note: Also called lhéngua mirandesa /mwl/ in Central and Raiano, and léngua mirandesa /mwl/ in Sendinese) is an Asturleonese language or variety that is sparsely spoken in a small area of northeastern Portugal in eastern Tierra de Miranda, an ethnocultural region comprising the area around the municipalities of Miranda de l Douro, Mogadouro and Bumioso.
 It is extinct in Mogadouro and present in Bumioso only in some eastern villages, like Angueira.
 The Assembly of the Republic granted Mirandese official recognition alongside Portuguese for local matters with Law 7/99 of 29 January 1999.
-In 2001, Mirandese was officially recognised by the European Bureau for Lesser-Used Languages, which aims to promote the survival of the least-spoken European languages.
+In 2001, Mirandese was officially recognised by the European Bureau for Lesser-Used Languages, which aimed to promote the survival of the least-spoken European languages.

 Mirandese has a distinct phonology, morphology and syntax.
 It has its roots in the local Vulgar Latin spoken in the northern Iberian Peninsula.

 The language is a descendant of the Asturleonese variety spoken in the Kingdom of León and has both archaisms and innovations that differentiate it from the modern varieties of Asturleonese spoken in Spain.
-In recognition of these differences, and due to its political isolation from the rest of the Asturleonese-speaking territory, Mirandese has adopted a different written norm to the one used in Spain for Asturleonese.
+In recognition of these differences, and due to its political isolation from the other Asturleonese-speaking regions, Mirandese has adopted a different written norm to the one used in Spain for Asturleonese.